rk-ramakrishna/git_learnings/README.md

 **git diff c344553 master** <br/>
 Shows differences between snapshots c344553 and latest commit in master       <br/><br/>

 **git diff --name-only**	  <br/>
 Shows only names of the files that are different             <br/><br/>

 **git diff --name-status**    <br/>
 Shows only names of the files that are different along with status  <br/><br/>

+**git diff BRANCH1...BRANCH2**	  <br/>
+Indicate the difference between BRANCH1 and BRANCH2 relative to when they first became different

+**git diff --name-status BRANCH1...BRANCH2**    <br/> Summarize the difference between BRANCH1 and BRANCH2, by listing each file and its status

 ## GIT visual diff files